isabelhyl/StatBuff/README.md

 # StatBuff
-A place to buff up your statistics fundamentals.
+A place to buff-up your statistics fundamentals.
 - can be opened here: https://isabelhyl.github.io/StatBuff/

 Materials: